JerryTong-GH/SCADR/README.md

 This project is licensed under the Mozilla Public License Version 2.0 - see the LICENSE.md file for details.

 ## Credits and Acknowledgements
-This library was developed by Mahir Taher, Patrick Coleman and maintained by Jerry Tong.
+This library was developed by Mahir Taher, Patrick Coleman and Jerry Tong.
+The repository is currently maintained by Jerry Tong.
 Thanks to all contributors in this paper (need to be filled) who have helped in providing suggestions and edits to this project.

 # Contact details:
 - Mahir Taher: mahir.taher@hotmail.co.uk (developer)